Architecture of Tomb of Ghiyas-ud-din Tughlaq

-Tomb of Ghias -ud-din Tughlaq is a very simple structure which is mainly designed as a warrior’s tomb.
-The tomb is made up of sloping red sandstone which has arch shaped gateway decorated with beautiful latticework with white marble.
-The tomb is mainly white in colour decorated with some inscription from the Holy Quran including some panels which are decorated as borders on the walls of the tomb.
-It contains some lattice screens and `lotus-bud` edge which decorates the monument.
+Tomb of Ghiyas-ud-din Tughlaq is a very simple structure which is mainly designed as a warrior’s tomb.
+Designed in the Indo-Islamic style of architecture, the tomb of Ghiyas-ud-din Tughlaq follows the trademark style of the buildings belonging to the Tughlaq Dynasty.
+The tomb was constructed in 1325, made up of sloping red sandstone and white marbles which has arch shaped gateway decorated with beautiful latticework with white marble.
+The tomb is mainly white in colour decorated with some inscriptions from the Holy Quran including some panels which are decorated as borders on the walls of the tomb.
+It contains some lattice screens and lotus-bud edge which decorates the monument.
+There are no minarets surrounding the tomb.

+Tomb of Ghiyas-ud-din Tughlaq unlike other tombs is a family tomb which includes the grave of sultan’s wife Makh Dumai Jaan and his second son Mahmud Khan who died with him under the pavilion.
 Towards the left of the entrance in the corridor there is a tiny grave which is said to be Sultan’s favourite dog which is different from the usual conventions of the Muslim tombs.

 Thus the tomb of Ghiyas-ud-din Tughlaq has been one of the significant monuments of Delhi which describes not only the excellent architecture of Tughlaqabad but also Adilabad Forts which carry the origin of Delhi Sultanate.